DataDog/terraform-provider-datadog/README.md

 (cassettes) stored in `datadog/cassettes/`.
 When tests are modified, the cassettes need to be re-recorded.

+In order to make tests cassette friendly, it's necessary to ensure that resources always get manipulated in a predictable order.
+When creating a testing Terraform config that defines multiple resources at the same time, you need to set inter-resource dependencies (using `depends_on`) in such a way that there is only one way for Terraform to manipulate them.
+For example, given resources A, B and C in the same config string, you can achieve this by making A depend on B and B depend on C. See [PR #442](https://github.com/terraform-providers/terraform-provider-datadog/pull/442) for an example of this.

 *Note:* Recording cassettes creates/updates/destroys real resources.
 Never run this on a production Datadog organization.